QT-Zhu/RPBG/README.md

 ```

 ### Data Preparation
 First configure the path of your data & COLMAP installation in the script in `triangulation/prepare_inputs.sh`, as well as other settings if wanted, e.g., GPU indexes and distortion models, and execute it.
+Note that the GPU-enabled SIFT of COLMAP does not work under headless servers.

 ```
 sh triangulation/prepare_inputs.sh
 ```